 Nice and easy.

-Garmin’s Connect app is a very powerful tool.
-It supplies all teh data you could ever ask for, and then some.
+In summary: Garmin’s Connect app is a very powerful tool.
+It supplies all the data you could ever ask for, and then some.
 Oh, and it does GPS mapping really well!

-We recommend you make one of the essential items on your hiking gear list.
+We recommend you make this one of the essential items on your hiking gear list.

 Let us know what you think.
 And… enjoy